MeinaBian/CU_Btcamp_Challenge2/README.md

 from qualifier.filters.loan_to_value import filter_loan_to_value

-frameworks and requirement of version control: check the requirements.txt for detailed
+### frameworks and requirement of version control:

-operating systems
-specific versions of any critical dependencies that you have used in the stable version of your project.

----

-### Installation Guide(check the requirement.txt for version control detailed)

-In this section, you should include detailed installation notes containing code blocks and screenshots.
+check the requirements.txt for detailed or attached below

 absl-py==1.0.0
 altair==4.2.0